 Since Danish manufacturer Arcon-Sunmark closed its doors at the end of March 2020, the solar thermal sector has been hit with another piece of bad news.
 According to reports published in mid-May, Glasspoint was forced into liquidation after investors agreed to halt additional funding for keeping the US-based company operational.
 Glasspoint had been in charge of putting up the world’s largest solar steam-producing plant in Oman.
 In early 2020, capacity had reached 360 MW.
 About 300 staff worked at the company’s headquarters in Fremont, California, and at a regional office in Oman.
 In a news article posted to pv-magazine-usa.com on 14 May, it was said that in late April, all employees were informed that business operations would cease immediately.

 Glasspoint, a start-up business funded by venture capital, had designed a special solar steam solution made up of parabolic trough collectors that are put in greenhouses to produce steam for enhanced oil recovery in very dusty and very remote locations.
-Among the 12 organisations investing money in the project were Oman´s State General Reserve Fund (SGRF), Royal Dutch Shell, Aera Energy and Petroleum Development Oman (PDO).
+Among the 12 organisations investing money in the project were Oman´s State General Reserve Fund (SGRF) and Royal Dutch Shell.
 Each one of them was severely affected by the recent economic downturn and the dramatic fall of oil and gas consumption around the globe.

 In a statement published on 15 May, SGRF said that the 12 investors agreed to halt additional funding in light of the challenging business environment and the short- and long-term troubles brewing in the oil market.
 But the company would have needed an immediate cash infusion to stay afloat, as its projects had faced delays even prior to the pandemic.